 The advantage of integrating with your existing email capture tools is you can manage a single, unified opt-in experience and strive to capture both email and Messenger opt-ins at the same time.

-You can also use our partner’s popups in addition to native ShopMessage tools (Chapter 1) since ShopMessage popups are programmed to never appear on a page with an existing popup.
+Our partner’s popups work in addition to native ShopMessage tools (Chapter 1).
+ShopMessage popups are programmed to never compete on a page with an existing partner’s popup.